RapidAI/RapidOCR/docs/README_en.md

 #### 🍿2022-05-15 update
 - Add the ONNX model converted from the PaddleOCR v3 rec model, just go to the network disk to download and replace it. ([Baidu Netdisk](https://pan.baidu.com/s/1mkirNltJS481In4g81jP3w?pwd=zy37) | [Google Drive](https://drive.google.com/drive/folders/1x_a9KpCo_1blxH1xFOfgKVkw1HYRVywY?usp=sharing ))
 - Added a comparison table of the effects of each version of the text recognition model.
 For details, click [Comparison of the effects of various versions of ONNX models] (#Comparison of the effects of various versions of onnx models).
 The text recognition model of v3 is not as good as the previous one in terms of the indicators on the test set constructed by itself.

-#### 😀2022-05-12 upadte
-- Add the ONNX model converted from the PaddleOCR v3 det model, download it directly from the network disk, and replace it. ([Baidu Netdisk](https://pan.baidu.com/s/1mkirNltJS481In4g81jP3w?pwd=zy37) | [Google Drive](https://drive.google.com/drive/folders/1x_a9KpCo_1blxH1xFOfgKVkw1HYRVywY?usp=sharing ))
-- Added a comparison table of text detection model effects of various versions.
-For details, click [Comparison of the effects of various versions of ONNX models] (#Comparison of the effects of various versions of onnx models).
-The text detection model of v3 is better than the previous v2 in terms of the indicators on the test set constructed by itself, and it is recommended to use it.

 ## [FAQ](./doc/FAQ.md)